 Wild Atlantic Way

-The Wild Atlantic Way is a world-famous coastal route that spans seven of Ireland's counties, taking in some breathtaking scenery along the way.
+The Wild Atlantic Way is a world-famous coastal route that spans nine of Ireland's counties, taking in some breathtaking scenery along the way.

 From Donegal to Galway, Kerry to Cork, the sights and sounds of the Wild Atlantic Way will stun your senses and reinvigorate your soul.

 Right in the heart of Ireland’s Wild Atlantic Way, Mayo embraces the Atlantic Ocean with many of the County’s unforgettable landmarks dotted along its coastline – majestic Croagh Patrick, Clew Bay, Achill’s unmistakable cliffs, the Stacks of Broadhaven and Dun Briste.
 Mayo’s Atlantic coastline is a playground for those with an adventurous spirit, offering world class deep fishing, surfing, coasteering, kayaking and kite surfing.
 For something a little more low key, Mayo North is a haven for walkers, anglers and golfers alike, with Ballina’s Ridgepool on the Rive Moy renowned worldwide for its salmon angling, the Foxford Way walking trail and championship links golf in Carne Golf links and nearby Enniscronne Golf Club.